Join more than 100,000 members today and you’ll get:

 DUNCAN AND GEORGIE MCGREGOR

 When a retailer arranges delivery of a product, it’s responsible for getting it to you in good condition and on time.
-In cases where you decide to use a transport company to deliver the goods, the Carriage of Goods Act applies.
+In cases where you decide to use a transport company to deliver the goods, the Carriage of Goods Act (now the Contract and Commercial Law Act) applies.
 If you signed a contract with the company, it’ll specify the company’s liability for goods damaged during transit.
 If you didn’t sign a contract, goods are carried at “limited carrier’s risk”.
 This means the company is liable for any unintentional damage up to $2000.

 My son is a type 1 diabetic who has moved to Wellington.
 He hasn’t joined a doctor yet, so he went